 B) Taking the Driving Skills Test Through the State

 If you opt to take the road test through the Louisiana Office of Motor Vehicles, you'll also take a vision test during your visit.
 Bring the following with you:

 - Your learner's permit (if applicable)

-- A Certificate of Successful Completion of a 38-Hour Drivers Education Course or a Six-Hour Pre-Licensing Course approved by the Department of Public Safety & Corrections (17 and older only; does not apply to those 16 and 17 who have already presented the 38-hour certificate when applying for a learner’s permit)
+- A Certificate of Successful Completion of a Drivers Education Course (38 hours) or a Pre-Licensing Course (6 hours) approved by the Department of Public Safety and Corrections

 - Proper fees (cash only)

 - Current certificate of registration and proof of insurance for the vehicle you furnish for the road test*